top of page

 Round 1 2026: 7 March - 13 June

-• Final locations are determined by where our strongest applicants are based - if there's sufficient demand in your city, we'll make it happen.
+• In addition to the cities from Round 1 2026, we'll also be targeting Taipei and Hong Kong, as well as cities in New Zealand and India.
+Final locations are determined by where our strongest applicants are based - if there's sufficient demand in your city, we'll make it happen.

 • We'll keep applicants updated throughout the selection process.
 Our goal is to make TARA accessible to talented participants across APAC while maintaining high-quality, in-person study groups.